Eigil Knuth: Career

 In addition to sculpting, he produced paintings and watercolours.
 Some of his works were on display at the 1939 New York World's Fair.

 Later years

 Knuth's Danish Peary Land Expeditions ended in 1995 with his last visit to Brønlundhus at Brønlund Fjord, which served for almost 50 years as his Peary Land expedition headquarters.
-He died in Copenhagen the following year and he is buried at Bispebjerg Cemetery.
+He died in Copenhagen the following year and is buried at Bispebjerg Cemetery.